MichaelMaio/react-vending-machine/README.md

 # 🥤 VendingMachine App

-A responsive and interactive vending machine built with React and Vite.
-Users can insert virtual coins, view available products, and make selections with real-time feedback.
+A responsive and interactive vending machine built with React and Vite and tested with Playwright.
+Users can insert virtual quarters, view available products, and make purchases with real-time feedback.

 ---